-One thing I love about Squamish British Columbia is how mild the climate is.
+One thing I love about Squamish BC is how mild the climate is.
 There are so many great summer hikes that you can enjoy through the fall, like the Crooked Falls Hike, and even well into the winter months.
+This is a lesser known hike and it can be challenging but its well worth it.

-The Crooked Falls hike is about six kilometers roundtrip and takes approximately three hours.
-It takes about 30 minutes to drive from Squamish to the trailhead.
+Crooked Falls Hike is about six kilometers roundtrip and takes approximately three hours.
+It takes about 30 minutes to drive from Squamish to the Crooked Falls Hike trailhead.
 There is no cell service in this area or on the hike so ensure you have the details saved on your phone or navigation system.

 You’ll climb the rocky and steep trail for about ten minutes before it levels out to a less-steep gravel path.
 If you’re hiking in the fall, watch your footing as many of the stones are covered in leaves and slippery.
 Once you get to the T-intersection in the trail, you’ll see a sign to the left for Sigurd Trail.
 The trail itself is initially hard to see but once you pass the sign, the trail will be more obvious.